-Pet sitters provide a critical service for traveling pet parents who need to be away from home for an extended period of time.
-If you love playing with dogs, cuddling cats, and are passionate about pets in general, you might be thinking about starting a side hustle or even a pet sitting business, especially if animals seem to enjoy being with you too.
+Pet sitters provide a critical service for traveling pet parents who need to be away from home for an extended period.
+Suppose you love playing with dogs, cuddling cats, and are passionate about pets in general.
+In that case, you might be thinking about starting a side hustle or even a pet sitting business, especially if animals seem to enjoy being with you too.

 Not only will you be getting paid to do something you love, but the animals will always be much happier staying at their home rather than the alternative of being sent to a strange pet hotel or a boarding kennel.
 With that in mind, below is the essential guide ensuring your first pet sitting gig is a success!

 Pet sitting is not a good idea for anyone who doesn’t enjoy being around animals or finds them annoying or needy.
 You need to love pets of all types.
 Otherwise, being responsible for someone else’s pets will inevitably become too demanding and highly stressful.

 Loving animals is by far an essential requirement of being a great pet sitter because pets often act very similar to young children.
 They have needs, fears, and feelings, just like people want your love and attention.
 That’s why most clients will expect you to treat their furry family members just like they’re one of your own.

 You might also consider giving your loyal clients pet portraits to show how much you appreciate them.

 When owners decide to hire a pet sitter, they want to meet them first to know who will be looking after their little fur baby.
 Before you take a job, book a time to meet inside their home to reassure your client and develop a connection with their pet.